LOST-STATS/lost-stats.github.io/Model_Estimation/fixed_effects_in_linear_regression.md

 summary(felm_model)
 ```

 Next, we consider `feols` from the **fixest** package ([link](https://github.com/lrberge/fixest/wiki)).
 The syntax is very similar to  `lfe::felm` and again the estimation will be done in parallel by default.
 However, rather than the method of alternating projections, `fixest::feols` uses a concentrated maximum likelihood method to efficiently estimate models with an arbitrary number of fixed effects.
-Current benchmarks suggest that this can make it an order of magnitude faster for large problems.
+Current [benchmarks](https://github.com/lrberge/fixest/wiki#benchmarking) suggest that this can yield significant speed gains, especially for large problems.
 For the below example, we'll continue with the same College Scorecard dataset already loaded into memory.

 ```r
 # If necessary, install fixest